harvard-dce/mh-opsworks/README.md

 This would be useful in a situation where, for example, you wanted to create a stack that contained only an **Analytics** node.
 Without this setting the rake task will fail, complaining about a missing Admin layer.

+### Security Groups

+The Cloudformation stack generated during new cluster creation contains several secruity groups that are applied to the Opsworks layers based on their reponsibilities.
+Some of the secruity group rules are based on IP ranges that must be configured in your `secrets.json` file.
+See the comments in `templates/base-secrets.json` for details.

+The list of generated security groups is:

+* OpsworksLayerSecurityGroupAdmin
+* OpsworksLayerSecurityGroupAnalytics
+* OpsworksLayerSecurityGroupCommon
+* OpsworksLayerSecurityGroupEngage
+* OpsworksLayerSecurityGroupUtility

+The **OpsworksLayerSecurityGroupCommon** group will be attached to all instances in the cluster and opens all traffic on ports 0-65535 from internal IPs and the IPs listed in your `secrets.json` `vpn_ips` setting.
+This group is also attached to the RDS instance to indicate that all instances with the common group are allowed to access RDS.

+The **OpsworksLayerSecurityGroupAdmin** group additionally opens ports 80, 443 and 8080 to IPs listed in your `secrets.json` `ca_ips` setting (capture agent IPs).

+The **OpsworksLayerSecurityGroupEngage** group opens ports 80 and 443 to the world.

+The **OpsworksLayerSecurityGroupUtility** group opens port 3128 (squid) to internal IPs.
+If the cluster is using a [zadara](README.zadara.md) vpsa, the IP of the vpsa must be manually added to this group.

+The **OpsworksLayerSecurityGroupAnalytics** does not at this time open additional ports.

 ## TODO